silaspe/maths/docs/group_theory.md

 So of course ∘ing on the left by $b$, then by $a$ is just ∘ing on the left by their product.
 Thus, these swaps are isomorphic to the original.

-I also plan to make a T-shirt about group theory as I did for [Modular Arithmeic](https://silaspe.github.io/maths/mod.html) and [The Lambda Calculus](https://silaspe.github.io/maths/lambda.html), and this is just a thing for that!
+I also plan to make a T-shirt about group theory as I did for [Modular Arithmeic](https://silaspe.github.io/maths/mod.html) and [The Lambda Calculus](https://silaspe.github.io/maths/lambda.html), and this is just the thing for that!